Templates Don't Scale. Methodology Does.

 The Systematization Trap

-A mid-size consulting firm called me with a familiar problem.
+A pattern I keep seeing: a mid-size consulting firm called me with a familiar problem.
 They had spent six months building what they called a "systematized delivery platform."
 Dozens of Word templates.
 A shared drive organized by phase.
 Naming conventions.
 Color-coded folders.

 Six months later, every engagement still started from scratch.